magjac/discourse-d3-graphviz/README.md

 See the [Graphviz](https://www.graphviz.org/documentation/) site for documentation and examples.

-To use with a discourse post, wrap the chart defintion in `dot` tags like this:
+To use with a discourse post, wrap the graph defintion in `dot` tags like this:

 ```